-Real estate tax (land tax) is a municipal (local) tax levied on real estate in the municipality.
-The rates vary from 0.10 percent and 0.33 percent of the value of the real estate.
+Real estate tax (land tax) is a municipal (local) tax levied on real estate in the municipality at rates ranging from 0.10 to 0.33 percent of the real estate’s value.

 Purchase of shares

-Investing in a Colombian company by purchasing its shares does not lead to a direct tax liability for the investor, and dividends paid abroad are not subject to withholding tax (WHT) provided the profits have already being taxed the level of the company.
+Investing in a Colombian company by purchasing its shares does not lead to a direct tax liability for the investor.
+Dividends paid abroad are not subject to WHT, provided the profits have already being taxed the level of the company.

-The recent tax reform introduced effective seat of administration rules.
-Where commercial and management decisions of a company are made in Colombia, the company is liable to file tax returns in Colombia on worldwide income.
+The Act 1607 of 2012 introduced place of effective management rules.
+Where commercial and management decisions of a foreign company are made in Colombia and the company does not receive active substantial income in its country of origin, the foreign company is liable to file tax returns in Colombia on worldwide income.